 The Explosive Child had me looking at lagging skills and learning how to communicate with my son and teach him that his thoughts and feelings mattered and should be expressed.

-2. Saving Sarah by Suzy Parker
+2. Saving Sarah by Susy Parker

 Saving Sarah reads like a diary and I literally, could not put it down.
-Suzy takes us through the exasperating journey of doctors, specialists, and school meetings.
+Susy takes us through the exasperating journey of doctors, specialists, and school meetings.
 The ADHD Parenting struggle is real and filled with just about every emotion you can think of.
 I love her candidness and feel like I lived a similar roller coaster path.

-Suzy, through all the ups and downs, was able to come out with a positive view of ADHD and focus on the gifts, instead of the challenges.
+Susy, through all the ups and downs, was able to come out with a positive view of ADHD and focus on the gifts, instead of the challenges.
 The message is one of love conquers all and that compassion for our children can go a long way in their healing – and ours!

 3. Differently Wired by Debbie Reber